47degrees/arrow-slides/processed-slides/arrow-meta.md

 Are you ready to know more about it?

-Before explaining what we have done with the Kotlin Compiler we are going to show you how it works.
+Before explaining what we have done for the Kotlin Compiler we are going to show you how the Kotlin Compiler works.

 ---